gazanas/EasySQL/README.md

 EasySQL is a PHP API that allows users to perform simple SQL queries in a one liner code.
 EasySQL uses prepared statements to avoid SQL injections.

-EasySQL provides a UI with multiple dropdowns.
-Selecting values from these dropdowns provides the EasySQL function call for the parameters passed by the user.
-The UI is under the EasySQL/UI directory.
-This makes the execution of the SQL queries really easy.
-At this moment UI does not provide multiple values selection even though the api does.

 # Installation

 Prerequisites: SQL DBMS (mysql, sqlite etc), php, PDO module.